Launch of Men's Fashion Week in Milan, driven by strong sales - ExBulletin

 Gucci’s return to the men’s fashion show calendar, robust sales in Italian fashion and a farewell to the pandemic-imposed trend of virtual shows – it’s all set for Milan Men’s Fashion Week which opens on Friday .

-A promising show and optimism after a year in which Italian fashion sales posted the strongest growth in 20 years, the presentations of the men’s fall-winter 2023/2024 collections run until Tuesday.
+A promising show and optimism after a year in which sales of Italian fashion posted the strongest growth in the last 20 years, the presentations of the men’s fall-winter 2023/2024 collections run until Tuesday.

 Of the 79 shows, only four are digital, a holdover from the debilitating pandemic period that saw sales plummet and put an end to live parades.